 The second half of the film is a studio discussion between the presenter and the Conservatve’s Secretary of State for Industry Sir Keith Joseph (1918-1994).

-Coloured photos showing buildings and streets (from a light plane?), including some which no longer exist.
+This selection of old photos from 1993 and 1994 is in colour.
+They show different buildings and streets (from a light plane?) including some which no longer exist.

-A large number of people of different ages took part in this parade, filmed from two locations.
-A few spectators also appear.
+A large number of people of different ages took part in the VJ Day Parade on 20 August 1995.
+Filmed from two locations, participants and a few spectators appear.

 YouTube channel james harkins uploaded this slideshow of photographs showing the shipyard just before it closed its doors forever.